ocf/mkdocs/docs/staff-docs/infrastructure/prometheus.md

 title: Prometheus
 ---

-We use Prometheus to provide real-time monitoring of our [[hardware|doc staff/backend]].
-The master is [[dementors|doc staff/backend/servers]] which uses the Node Exporter to collect data from other servers.
+We use Prometheus to provide real-time monitoring of our [infrastructure](index.md).
+The master is [dementors](https://www.ocf.berkeley.edu/docs/staff/backend/servers/) which uses the Node Exporter to collect data from other servers.

 We monitor servers, desktops, and staff VMs, but not the hozer boxes.
 Additionally, we don't receive email alerts for staff VMs.
 Monitoring for the networking switch, blackhole, is currently under development.